Chinko Ekun: 2015–present: YBNL Nation and Dek-Niyor Entertainment

 In 2015, Chinko Ekun joined Olamide's YBNL Nation.
 He released his first official singles titled "Alejo Oran" and "Emi Na Re" through YBNL Nation on 25 February 2015.
 Barely a year later, he exited the record label after his contract expired, alongside fellow label mates Adekunle Gold and Viktoh.
 In 2017, he joined Dek-Niyor Entertainment, a Dubai based record label.

 On 13 September 2018, he released a song titled "Able God" featuring Zlatan and Lil Kesh.
 The song earned him his first Headies award as "Best Street Hop Artiste" at The Headies 2019.
 The song received the nomination of "Popular Song of the Year" at the 2019 City People Music Awards.
 It won "Street Song of the Year" at the 2019 City People Music Awards.

 Personal life

-Chinko Ekun is single and revealed he is not ready for marriage yet.
+Chinko Ekun married his long time girlfriend, Midun in Ibadan on Saturday, August 9, 2025.